debops/debops/docs/guides.rst

 Now you can use one of the :ref:`cryptsetup__devices` variables as listed in the :ref:`cryptsetup__ref_default_variables` documentation.
-We are going to use :envvar:`cryptsetup__host_devices` which is intended to go into the Ansible inventory file of one host that enabled this role for as documented under :ref:`cryptsetup__ref_example_inventory`.
-So you can use something like this:
+We are going to use :envvar:`cryptsetup__host_devices` which is intended to go into the Ansible inventory file.
+The role should be "enabled" for this host as shown in :ref:`cryptsetup__ref_example_inventory`.
+You can use an entry like this:

 .. code-block:: jinja

-   cryptsetup__devices:
+   cryptsetup__host_devices:

-     - name: 'example_plaintext_dm_target'
+     - name: 'example1'
        ciphertext_block_device: '/dev/loop0'

 Then run the playbook of the role: